 The channel will be filming with approximately 110 cameras and 160 technical staff and coverage

 will start at 9am on Saturday 19 May.
 It will also be simulcast on Sky One.

 Netflix on Sky Q

 The latest news from Sky has teamed up with Netflix for a 'pioneering partnership' that will see Netflix included in the subscription for both new and existing customers.
 The firm says it's the first of its kind.

-Some details are unclear but it will mean that Sky Q (not Sky+) customers will see Netflix content alongside all of Sky's.
+It will mean that Sky Q, not Sky+, customers will see Netflix content alongside all of Sky's (see below).
 A new TV package will include Netflix and the app will be available on the Sky Q box.
 You'll even be able to use the Sky Q voice search to find content on Netflix, eventually.

 Spotify on Sky Q and 2018 new features

 There's more good news as Spotify is now available on the Sky Q platform in the UK and Ireland.
 Customers will be able to stream music though their TV using the ad-supported free service, or log into a premium account.

 Sky has also announced various other benefits and new features for 2018 including double the amount of Ultra HD content.
 Voice search will extend to personalised recommendations so you can ask "show movies for me" or similar.

 There will also be great personalisation, a new wide-screen user interface, HDR and kids mode.